iontorrent/sdk-docs/source/plugin/getting_started.rst

 Linux Bash Shell: 'zip -r --exclude=*.git* PluginName.zip PluginDirectory'

-After you create the archive, go to http://TS_hostname/configure/plugins/ on the Torrent Suite Server, then click "Install or Upgrade Plugin" to submit your new archive.
+After you create the archive, go to http://TS_hostname/configure/plugins/ on the |TS| Server, then click "Install or Upgrade Plugin" to submit your new archive.